 When it comes to blogging, you can boost your E-A-T by doing things such as creating author bios and including them in each blog post.
 This allows you to demonstrate the expertise of the writer and their knowledge of the industry and lends more credibility to the information you have provided.
 Use the bio to provide background about the author to show why your readers should trust them.
 Include information such as years of experience in the field, relevant education, and any awards or accolades they have received.

 Reach a Wider Audience

 One of the best reasons to write evergreen blog posts is to attract and educate a wide audience, as opposed to only focusing on potential customers who are in the process of looking for tours and activities to book.
-Content that addresses frequently asked questions about your industry not only provides readers with valuable information, but it also introduces them to your business, potentially turning them into customers down the road.
+Content that addresses frequently asked questions about your industry not only provides readers with valuable information but also introduces them to your business, potentially turning them into customers down the road.